ozora-ogino/asvspoof-nets/README.md

 # DNNs for ASVspoof
 ## About
+I believe that open cluture let a community bigger like Linux.
+So I create this project for ASVspoof community to share the DNNs implementation.
+Please contribute your models to this projects!
+I hope this project can help more people.

 All models are implemented as tf.keras.models.Model class.
-Therefore you can reuse them in your personal project.
+Therefore you can reuse them in your personal project easily.

+***Notice: I'm looking for partners to manage this project.***
+***Please contact.***

 ## Description
 ### Usage